Alex Wyse

 Alex Wyse is an American stage and screen actor, writer, director, and producer.
-He is best known for playing Kyle in Marvel's Iron Fist, Saul Feinberg in The Bold and the Beautiful, Max Weinbaum in the Broadway production of Good Night, Oscar, Georg Zirschnitz in the 2015 Deaf West Broadway revival of Spring Awakening, and co-writing/directing the feature film Summoning Sylvia.
+He is best known for playing Kyle in Marvel's Iron Fist, Saul Feinberg in The Bold and the Beautiful, Max Weinbaum in the Broadway production of Good Night, Oscar, Georg Zirschnitz in the 2015 Deaf West Broadway revival of Spring Awakening, Ricky Potts in Ride the Cyclone, and co-writing/directing the feature film Summoning Sylvia.

 Early life

 Wyse grew up in Cleveland, Ohio where he graduated from Beachwood High School.
 He later graduated from Boston University with a degree in theatre.

 Career

 On television, Wyse has appeared in multiple roles since 2010 including Elsbeth, The Marvelous Mrs. Maisel, The Other Two, Bored to Death, Switched at Birth, The Bold and the Beautiful, Marvel's Iron Fist, NCIS: Los Angeles, and Masters of Sex.

 On Broadway, he made his debut in Lysistrata Jones, which ran at the Walter Kerr Theatre from 2011 to 2012.
 He then played schoolboy Georg Zirschnitz in the Deaf West Theatre's production of Spring Awakening, and in 2018, he joined the musical Waitress, as Ogie.
 In 2023, Wyse played Max Weinbaum in the Tony-winning Broadway production of Doug Wright's Good Night, Oscar at the Belasco Theatre opposite Sean Hayes.
 He also co-produced the Broadway transfer of Heidi Schreck's play What the Constitution Means to Me, which opened at the Helen Hayes Theater on March 31, 2019.
 He received nominations for a Tony, Drama Desk, and Outer Critics Circle Award for acting as part of the producing team.

 Off-Broadway, he has been seen in Lysistrata Jones, Triassic Parq, Bare, and Ride the Cyclone.
 In 2013–2014, he toured with the national company of Wicked, playing the role of Boq.
 In 2015, he appeared opposite Evan Rachel Wood and Rumer Willis in For the Record in Los Angeles.